| Title: | One-Dimensional Probability Distribution Support for the 'spatstat' Family |

 This function computes an adaptive kernel estimate of

-probability density on the real line (if zerocor="none"
+probability density on the real line (if zerocor="none")

-or on the positive real line (if zerocor
+or on the positive real line (if zerocor is another value).

-specifies the smoothing bandwidths to be
+The argument bw specifies the smoothing bandwidths to be

-applied to each of the points in X
+applied to each of the points in X. It may be a numeric vector

 of bandwidth values, or a function yielding the